conradkleinespel/rpassword/README.md

 extern crate rpassword;

 fn main() {
-    // Prompt for a password on TTY (safest but not default for backwards compatibility) let pass = rpassword::read_password_from_tty(Some("Password: ")).unwrap();
+    // Prompt for a password on TTY (safest but not always most practical when integrating with other tools or unit testing) let pass = rpassword::read_password_from_tty(Some("Password: ")).unwrap();
     println!("Your password is {}", pass);